There She Is!!: Step three: "Doki and Nabi"

 Doki and Nabi on their culturally biased first date.

 Step three begins an in-depth trilogy of sequels to the first two videos.
 It premiered at SICAF (Seoul International Cartoon & Animation Festival) on May 21–25, 2008, and was posted online on May 30.
 Its soundtrack is the Korean pop song "3차성징" (Sam-cha Seong-jing, translating to "tertiary sex characteristic") by T.A.COPY.

 This step portrays Doki and Nabi's first date.
 Nabi begins as an unwilling recipient of Doki's love, but starts to reciprocate as the date goes on.
-The Jjintta Set and their objections are upset when Doki tackle-hugs Il-ho, then turning the hug into something akin to a nelson.
-In the end, Nabi asks Doki out on a second date, and their relationship blossoms into a mutual romance, and they share their first kiss.
+The Jjintta Set and their objections are upset when Doki tackle-hugs Il-ho, then turns the hug into something akin to a nelson.
+In the end, Nabi asks Doki out on a second date, their relationship blossoms into a mutual romance, and they share their first kiss.
 The intermarriage theme is more prominent in this episode, as are the consequences of their relationship: the step ends with a rock thrown through Nabi's window.